alexandra-birsan/prime-numbers/README.md

 The communication between the proxy and the server uses Finagle and Thrift.

-The Scrooge plugin is used for generating the Scala files from the thrift files (prime_numbers_service.thrift).
+The Scrooge plugin is used for generating the Scala files from the Thrift files (prime_numbers_service.thrift).

 Validations: when receiving the request, the proxy validates that the integer provided is not less than 2 (as 2 is the first prime number).
 In case the validation is removed, the server will still be able to handle the request, as it will return an empty list for any parameter less than 2.